devgateway/www.developmentgateway.org/_posts/2012-10-24-the-open-data-effect-creating-optimistic-radicals-at-okfest.md

 created: 1351096371
 old_path: news/open-data-effect-creating-optimistic-radicals-okfest
 title: 'The Open Data Effect: Creating Optimistic Radicals at OKFest'
-lede: I am Stephen Davenport, Director of Innovation at Development Gateway, and recently I attended my first Open Knowledge event, the OKFestival in Helsinki Finland.
+excerpt: I am Stephen Davenport, Director of Innovation at Development Gateway, and recently I attended my first Open Knowledge event, the OKFestival in Helsinki Finland.
 As a development professional with a technology background I am often skeptical of such events as too soft a subject.
 What is knowledge anyway?
 It’s too generic.
 It’s